-• A letter outlining why they should be considered for priority admission based on the criteria outlined in the Program Admission section below.
+- A resume or other evidence of relevant work/life experience. - A letter outlining why they should be considered for priority admission based on the criteria outlined in the Program Admission section below.

-Applicants must complete an Aurora College application form, submit official transcripts (high school and post-secondary), and a letter of reference to be considered for admission.
-The Practical Nursing program is in high demand.
-Applicants are encouraged to apply early and submit all required and requested documentation.
+Applicants must complete an Aurora College application

+form, submit official transcripts (high school and postsecondary), and a letter of reference to be considered for admission.

-Applicants who are currently enrolled in one or more of the required academic courses for admission are encouraged to apply early and provide transcripts that demonstrate that they are currently registered in these courses.
+Applicants who are currently enroled in one or more of the required academic courses for admission are encouraged to apply early and provide transcripts that demonstrate that they are currently registered in these courses.
 Applicants may receive a conditional acceptance that is dependent on their successful completion of the required courses (60 percent or higher).
 Applicants who are conditionally accepted will be required to provide a final transcript upon completion of the required courses to be fully accepted.

-Students who have already completed postsecondary course work in practical nursing or related courses may have transferability into this program.
+Students who have already completed post-secondary course work in practical nursing or related courses may have transferability into this program.
 Post-secondary transcripts and course syllabi/outlines will be required for evaluation.
 Students seeking transfer credit will be required to follow process defined in Aurora College Policy C.01 Transfer Credit.